panoply/spx/readme.md

 ## Usage

-To initialize, call `pjax.connect()` in your bundle and optionally pass preset configuration.
-By default it will replace the entire `<body>` fragment upon each navigation.
-You should define a set of `targets[]` whose inner contents should change on a per-page basis for optimal performance.
+To initialize, call `pjax.connect()` in your bundle, preferably before anything else renders.
+Optionally pass preset configuration.
+By default the entire `<body>` fragment is replaced upon each navigation.
+You should define a set of `targets[]` whose inner contents change on a per-page basis for optimal performance.

 > The typings provided in this package will describe each option in good detail, below are the defaults and all options are optional.